Published: 31 January 2025

 Benefits of an ISA

 Let’s talk perks.
-With an ISA, you’re not just saving – you’re saving smarter.
-Say goodbye to handing over your hard-earned interest to the taxman.
+With an ISA, say goodbye to handing over your hard-earned interest to the taxman.
 Plus, ISAs can offer flexibility and choice, letting you tailor your savings game plan to suit your style.

 Choosing a savings account

 When it comes to picking the right savings account, it’s like shopping for the perfect pair of jeans - you want something that fits just right.
 Consider your goals, compare interest rates, and check out the perks each account offers.
-Whether you’re after easy access, high interest rates or guaranteed returns, there’s a savings account out there with your name on it.
+Whether you’re after easy access, or fixed rates of interest for a set period, there’s a savings account out there with your name on it.

 How do ISAs work?

 You can split your allowance across different types of ISAs.
-Each type of ISA caters to different financial needs and goals, but the one thing they have in common is that you don’t have to pay tax on the interest you earn in them**.
+Each type of ISA caters to different financial needs and goals.

 Read our ISA guide to find out more about how ISAs work.